Back to actions to watch

 What could change

-- A portion of the tax revenue collected would be captured and disbursed to the Comstock Park Downtown Development Authority, the Plainfield Avenue Corridor Improvement Authority, and the Plainfield Brownfield Redevelopment Authority.
+• A portion of the revenue collected must be distributed to the Comstock Park Downtown Development Authority, the Plainfield Avenue Corridor Improvement Authority, and the Plainfield Brownfield Redevelopment Authority, rather than being used directly by the Township for trails.

 What to watch